 1. Make a commitment to sleep better

 Developing healthy sleeping habits starts with commitment.
-Tell a friend or loved one that you are prioritizing sleep and that you are going to make the necessary lifestyle changes to sleep well.
+Tell a friend or loved one that you are making sleep a priority.
 Telling others will keep you accountable and make you more likely to stick with your goal.